NHSDigital/nhs-notify-web-cms/docs/pages/pricing/pricing.md

 ## Letters

-It costs up to 61p (plus VAT) to send 1 A4 sheet letter with both sides printed using 2nd class postage.
+It costs up to 61p (plus VAT) to send a one-sheet letter with both sides printed using 2nd class postage.

 {% include components/action-link.html
     url='/pricing/letters'